Skip to main content

 The disease is not spread from person to person.

-Travelers of all ages are at risk of getting the disease if bitten by mosquitoes.
-Older travelers who get infected often develop symptoms of confusion or changes in behavior.
+Travellers of all ages are at risk of getting the disease if bitten by mosquitoes.
+Older travellers who get infected often develop symptoms of confusion or changes in behaviour.
 In about one out of every 200 cases, the illness progresses to swelling of the brain.
 More than half of these cases end in permanent disability or death.

 Infection during the first six months of pregnancy may result in infection of the baby and miscarriage.